LeeKamentsky/python-javabridge/docs/installation.rst

 Dependencies
 ------------

-The Javabridge requires Python 2.6 or above, Numpy, the Java Runtime Environment, and a C compiler.
+The Javabridge requires Python 2.6 or above, Numpy, the Java Development Kit (JDK), and a C compiler.

 On CentOS 6, the dependencies can be installed as follows::